icukovic/gingerbill.org-source/content/article/2024-09-09-odin-weird-to-market.md

 Another issue with advertising/marketing a systems-level programming language is that it is niche.
 It has manual memory management, high control over memory layout, [S](https://pkg.odin-lang.org/core/simd/)I[M](https://pkg.odin-lang.org/core/simd/x86/)D and [SOA](https://odin-lang.org/docs/overview/#soa-data-types) support, etc. Great for people who need that level of control, but not needed for the general webdev.
 Obviously that isn't the intended audience for Odin, but the problem is that in the social media landscape, those voices are the loudest and many will actually shutdown the voices of people who disagree with them just because they are not in the webdev domain.

-A minor issue that people are starting think that Odin is "just" for gamedev.
+A minor issue that people are starting to think that Odin is "just" for gamedev.
 It makes me laugh because gamedev is pretty much the most wide domain possible where you will do virtually every area of programming possible.
 So "just" is a huge compliment but clearly the wrong image.
 It's like saying C++ is "just" for gamedev, when obviously it can be used for anything.
 The same as Odin, because it's a systems programming language.
 Odin does bundle with many game/application oriented packages but they are just that: packages.

 ## Conceptual Thinking